celo-org/docs/blog/01-04-2023-how-to-build-a-computer-retail-store-using-celo-composer/how-to-build-a-computer-retail-store-using-celo-composer.md

 Here's our deployed site: [dapp-compstore](https://dapp-compstore-react-app.vercel.app/)

 ## Conclusion​

 Congrats 🎉, you were able to build and deploy a computer store built using celo-composer.

-## About the Author

-I am Dennis Kimathi, a UI/UX designer, full-stack developer, and blockchain enthusiast.
-I have a strong passion for creating user-centered designs that are not only aesthetically pleasing but also efficient and intuitive to use.
-Over the years, I have honed my skills in developing web applications that are robust, scalable, and secure, thanks to my experience in full-stack development.

-As a blockchain enthusiast, I am constantly exploring and learning about the potential of this technology and how it can be applied in various industries.
-I believe that blockchain has the potential to revolutionize the way we do things, from finance to healthcare and beyond.
-Its ability to provide decentralized, secure, and transparent systems has the potential to bring about significant changes that will benefit society.

-Fun fact about me, i am into archeoastronomy.

 ## Next Steps